petersalomonsen/quickjs-rust-near/README.md

 The QuickJS runtime is compiled from https://github.com/petersalomonsen/quickjs-wasm-near

 The contract has two functions:
 - `run_script` accepting javascript as text for compiling on the fly.
-This however have the limitations that it may use more than the max allowed gas
 - `run_bytecode` for running JS pre-compiled into the QuickJS bytecode format.
-This is the preferred way of running JS.
 Send the pre-compiled bytecode as a base64 string.
 See https://github.com/petersalomonsen/quickjs-wasm-near/blob/master/web/compiler/compile.spec.js for examples on compiling JS to QuickJS bytecode.

 For building the contract: